-DEQ encourages Willamette Basin DMAs to develop water quality credit trading plans that meet the TMDL allocations for the Willamette Mainstem and Subbasins.
+DEQ encourages Willamette Basin DMAs and NPDES-permitted point sources to develop water quality credit trading plans that meet the TMDL allocations for the Willamette Subbasins.
 Water quality trading is a well-established feature of TMDL implementation in Oregon that is designed to achieve water quality goals more efficiently and with enhanced outcomes.
 Trading is allowed statewide so long as the requirements of OAR 340-039 are met.
 Trading is based on a more holistic understanding that pollutant sources are distributed throughout a watershed, and that eliminating these pollutant sources benefits the entire watershed.
 Trading programs allow facilities to meet their regulatory obligations by exchanging environmentally equivalent (or greater) pollution reductions from sources elsewhere in a watershed.
 Trading in Oregon includes the use of green infrastructure, which has the additional benefits of enhancing the resilience of natural systems to the effects of climate change.
-Many trading plans can achieve the higher levels of heat load reduction at a lower cost.
-For more information, please refer to DEQ's web page on water quality credit trading at http://www.deq.state.or.us/wq/trading/faqs.htm.
+Many trading plans can achieve higher levels of heat load reduction at a lower cost.
+For more information, please refer to DEQ's web page on water quality credit trading.